sergmain/metaheuristic-docs/p/description-of-dispatcher-yaml.md

 - authType: basic - right now there is only one value which is 'basic'
 - restPassword: <string> - password for connecting to Dispatcher
 - restUsername: <String> - login for connecting to Dispatcher
-- taskProcessingTime <String> - schedule when tasks have to processed at Station side.
+- taskProcessingTime <String> - schedule when tasks have to processed at Processor side.
     Full description see [below](#schedule)
 - disabled: false - is this Dispatcher disabled or not